arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 Today SQL is the most common programming language for extracting and organizing data in relational database systems.

 </div>

+--{{0}}--
+So SQL is not only very commonly used, it's also very well-established.
+SQL has been around much longer than other programming languages you may have worked with.

 ### 💫 Your turn!
 SQL